 For the Foodie: You can’t go wrong by booking a reservation at any of these restaurants, but we have a few more ideas.
 Opt for a cooking class through COOK (the group owns Twenty Manning Grill and Audrey Claire, so you can’t go wrong!).
 The kitchen has 16 seats, and your chef will explain how he prepares each dish right in front of you while you enjoy wine.
-If a tour is in order, check out City Food Tours.
-You’ll visit different stops in the city on your tour to sample food varieties, and we think the Flavors of Philly and Decadent Gourmet tours both sound great.

 For the Arts Lover: Philadelphia is known for its arts and culture, so we had to include a few options.
 The Love Letters tour pairs you with a guide who will take you to see 50 murals painted and dedicated to Philadelphia by artist Stephen Powers throughout the city via the el train.
 Other ideas: plan to see the Philadelphia Orchestra play in person, spend a night at The Mann Center concert, which has the best view of the city out of all concert venues in town; or laugh at a comedy show at the Helium Comedy Club.